quicbit-js/qb-json-align/readme.md

         }
     }

+# align(ps)

+    ps - the parse-state used by qb-json-next with token and offset information (see qb-json-next)

-More specifically, align does the following:
+Align does the following:

    if ps ends with a partial state such as truncated key, truncated value, or key without value then align creates a new ps.src buffer and copies a single whole value or key/value to